Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

 The hi-res simulation has $12$km grid spacing (recalling that hypohydrostatic rescaling is used) and was spun up for $100$ days.
 It was then run for $500$ days with three-dimensional snapshots of the prognostic variables, radiative heating and turbulent diffusivity saved every three hours.
 Results for the hi-res simulation are averaged over $500$ days.
 Coarse-resolution simulations were run for $600$ days, with the first $100$ days of each simulation treated as spinup, and results averaged over the last $500$ days.
 Simulations with the RF parameterization start with initial conditions taken from simulations without the RF parameterization (at the same resolution).
+The transition in the simulations with the RF parameterization from a single ITCZ in the initial condition to a double ITCZ sometimes occurs in two distinct steps, but a spinup period of $100$ days was found to be sufficient for this transition to occur.

-The version of SAM that was used for the hi-res simulation had some minor discretization errors, the most important of which was in the Coriolis parameter in the meridional momentum equation.
-Effectively the Coriolis parameter is shifted by a distance of half a gridbox ($6$km) to the south.
-To avoid wasteful rerunning of the expensive hi-res simulation, we instead shifted the Coriolis parameter in the meridional momentum equation by $6\rm{km}$ (half of the hi-res gridbox size) in all coarse-resolution simulations for consistency with the hi-res simulation.
+The version of SAM that was used for the hi-res simulation had some minor discretization errors, the most important of which were in the Coriolis parameter in the meridional momentum equation and in the momentum surface fluxes.
+Effectively the Coriolis parameter is shifted by a distance of half a gridbox ($6$km) to the south, and the surface winds used for calculating the surface momentum fluxes are also shifted by a distance of half a gridbox (but each wind component in different direction).
+We corrected these errors when running the coarse-resolution simulations since \textcolor{black}{discretization errors} become larger in magnitude with coarser grid spacing.
+To avoid wasteful rerunning of the expensive hi-res simulation, in all coarse-resolution simulations we also shifted the Coriolis parameter in the meridional momentum equation by $6\rm{km}$ (half of the hi-res gridbox size) and shifted the surface winds by $6\rm{km}$ when calculating the surface momentum fluxes such that the coarse-resolution simulations are completely consistent with the hi-res simulation.